04xRaynal/StopWatch_JavaSwing/README.md

-# A Simple StopWatch using Java Swing
+# StopWatch with Lap Timer using Java Swing
 ***
 ### A Java Swing Application which counts time when start is pressed, pause pauses the timer and reset resets it.
 ---